Liz Royce Massage Therapy

 Welcome!

 Liz offers a range of massage therapies.
 Her massages are tailored to meet each individual's unique needs.
 Liz's massage touch tends to be 'deep' but can easily be adjusted at the client's request at any time during the massage for a lighter or deeper pressure.
 She has been doing massage since 1993 and has a significant number of years of hands-on experience and a total of over 1,600 hours of education.
-Liz is very confident in offering muscular relief from neck tension, back pain, shoulder pain/frozen shoulder, pain related to carpal tunnel syndrome, sciatica, fibromyalgia, tennis elbow, chronic pain from injuries, and much more, just ask.
+Liz is very confident in offering muscular relief from neck tension, back pain, shoulder pain/frozen shoulder, rotator cuff issues, pain related to carpal tunnel syndrome, sciatica, fibromyalgia, tennis elbow, chronic pain from injuries, and much more, just ask.

 Liz specializes in helping people get out of pain for an extended period of time and recover from automobile accidents, sports injuries, home and workplace injuries, and other miscellaneous reasons for sore muscles and pain.
 She can help reverse injuries caused by repetitive motion, poor posture, poor lifting habits, exercising incorrectly, consistent texting, and other injuries/maladies.